This week I’m hosting a great photograph of geisha by Jessica from Exploring New Shores.

 I’m sure I will love this country.
 But as much as can, I try to keep my expectations low.
 Do not want to be disappointed.

 Picture Story: Geisha, Japan

-This beautiful picture was taken in Kyoto, Japan while I was strolling through the city looking for how to get to Kiyomizu-Temple.
+Like many, I visited Kyoto over the Cherry Blossoms season.
+This beautiful picture was taken in while I was strolling through the city looking for how to get to Kiyomizu-Temple.

 The city is enormous and there are so many interesting things to do in Kyoto it can be overwhelming at first, but if you plan upon it you will be fin.

 Well, what can I say, I got lost in the big city of Kyoto and took the wrong direction.
 Luckily, it brought me to a secret Geisha spot.

 It was a little, narrow street going uphill when I passed a small temple.
 First, I just saw the temple and admired the site and its decorations.

 A short time later, a photographer approached me asking me to step aside in the overall most friendly Japanese way.

 I then realised that I was “intruding” a Geisha photo shooting.
 I excused myself for being in the picture and stepped aside.